jtekjam/win10scripts/README.md

 # win10scripts
 This is a new version of the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gits from github (big thanks to ChrisTitus for the original).
-Just added my flare and a Win10 update manage scripts.
-See descriptions below or [go straight to running the scripts below](https://git.io/JUUFn)
+Added a few versions for debloat and business apps for automation with auto-reboot.
+See descriptions below or and use the scripts at the bottom.
+I also added a network admin tools section to just install network admin tools.

 ## Windows 10 Update Manager
 - A simple Powershell script to manage windows updates